ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 ## Rancher2

-Rancher itself is the Rancher API and Webinterface which you often see on the internet when someone is referring to rancher.
+Rancher itself is the Rancher API and web interface which you often see on the internet when someone is referring to Rancher.

 Rancher will run on top of your Kubernetes cluster created by rke.
-You can depoly rancher via helm to that first rke cluster you created.
+You can deploy rancher via helm to that first rke cluster you created.

 Here is the [Rancher Helm Chart](https://github.com/rancher/rancher/tree/master/chart) and the according documentation on the rancher website [Install Rancher on the Kubernete Cluster](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/)

-So now you have a Kubernets cluster with the rancher 2 helm chart deplyed on to.
+So now you have a Kubernetes cluster with the rancher 2 helm chart deployed on to.
 This Cluster should not be used as a Cluster for workloads.
 Since Rancher comes with rke you can now deploy as many cluster as you like to what location you like.